Florida Atlantic vs. Florida International NCAA Football Odds, Plays and Insights | October 2, 2021

 Florida Atlantic Stats and Trends

-- Florida Atlantic has covered the spread on two occasions this season.

-- The Owls have been favored by 10.5 points or more one time this season and have not covered the spread in any of them.
+- The Owls have yet to cover the spread this season when favored by 10.5 points or more.

-- Florida Atlantic's games this year have hit the over on one of four set point totals (25%).
+- Florida Atlantic's games this year have gone over the total in one out of four opportunities (25%).

-- In games that Florida Atlantic churns out more than 452.5 yards, the team is 1-0-1 against the spread and 2-0 overall.
+- In games that Florida Atlantic amasses over 452.5 yards, the team is 1-0-1 against the spread and 2-0 overall.

-- The Owls have turned the ball over six times this season, three more turnovers than the Panthers have forced (3).

 - Find the latest spread and moneyline odds for Florida Atlantic at SISportsbook.